 - One must remain completely still while the fluid is withdrawn.

-How do I Prepare for the CSF Test?
+How Should I Prepare for the CSF Test?

 A CSF study does not require any specific preparations.
 However, before the test, you may be asked to empty the bladder (pee) and bowels (poop).